Date of Award

 Scholarly Commons Citation

 Kazarina, Marina, "A Volume-Force Synthetic Disturbance Approach for High-Fidelity of Unsteady Fluid Structure Interactions" (2019).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 472.